oniietzschan/erogodic/README.md

 --  portrait = {path = "yuuri.png",  width = 195, height = 430}}
 ```

-## Macro example
+## Preset example

-Macros can be used to set serveral attributes at once, here's how the previous example could be rewritten:
+Presets can be used to set serveral attributes at once, here's how the previous example could be rewritten:

 ```lua
 local portraitChiito = {path = "chiito.png", width = 200, height = 400}